 (f) Each group member issued an Interim Certificate of Consent to Self-Insure shall subject to the following provisions:

-(1) If an Interim Certificate is revoked before the expiration date or allowed to expire without issuance of a permanent Affiliate Certificate of Consent to Self-Insure pursuant to subsection (e), the Interim Certificate holder shall provide proof of workers' compensation insurance to the Manager and to the group self-insurer no later than 60 days after the date of revocation by the department.
-The group self-insurer shall remain liable for all compensation liabilities of the employer until the effective date of the insurance coverage, the expiration date of the Interim Certificate, or the 60th day any Notice of Intent to Revoke the Certificate issued by the Manager, whichever comes first.
+(1) If an Interim Certificate is revoked before the expiration date or allowed to expire without issuance of a permanent Affiliate Certificate of Consent to Self-Insure pursuant to subsection (e), the Interim Certificate holder shall provide proof of workers' compensation insurance to the Chief and to the group self-insurer no later than 45 days after the date of revocation by the department.
+The group self-insurer shall remain liable for all compensation liabilities of the employer until the effective date of the insurance coverage, the expiration date of the Interim Certificate, or the 45th day any Notice of Intent to Revoke the Certificate issued by the Chief, whichever comes first.
 The employer shall remain liable for payment of contributions and assessments as required by the group self-insurer for the employer's period of coverage as a member of the group self-insurer.

-(2) The Manager shall notify the Labor Commissioner if any employer granted membership in a private group self-insurer under an Interim Certificate of Consent to Self-Insure is subsequently denied an Affiliate Certificate of Consent to Self-Insure by the Manager and after 45 days from such denial has not produced proof of coverage for workers' compensation liabilities to the Manager in the form of a binder, certificate of insurance or policy.
+(2) The Chief shall notify the Labor Commissioner if any employer granted membership in a private group self-insurer under an Interim Certificate of Consent to Self-Insure is subsequently denied an Affiliate Certificate of Consent to Self-Insure by the Chief and after 45 days from such denial has not produced proof of coverage for workers' compensation liabilities to the Chief in the form of a binder, certificate of insurance or policy.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3702.5 and 3702.10, Labor Code.
 Title 8.
 Industrial Relations